Avichaurasia/NeuroIDBench/README.md

 A file named single_dataset.yml can be located within the "configuration_files" folder.
 The single_dataset.yml file is adjusted based on the [exemplified](CONFIGURATION.md) configurations.

+## Examples of executing the project through jupyter notebboks

+We offer the flexibility of creating automated authentication pipelines.
+A dditionally, you can explore examples of evaluating across various datasets and schemes in our Jupyter Notebook [examples](Jupyter_Notebooks).

 <!-- ### Example 1:
 Benchmarking pipeline using the dataset’s default parameters and auto-regressive features with SVM classification